blnknlights/blnknlights.github.io/htb/machines/awkward/awkward.md

 ```
 According to [Apache's docs](https://httpd.apache.org/docs/current/misc/password_encryptions.html) this may not be easily crackable.

-but from the readme file bean seems to say that it's his password for the store app, he didn't lie this combo works on the store webapp:
+But in the readme file Bean seems to say that it's his password for the store app, he didn't lie this combo works on the store webapp:
 ```
 admin:014mrbeanrules!#P
 ```

-bean also has access to the source code for that store web app, so after reading through this and playing with the webapp, the code to delete from cart seems vulnerable to command injection again:
+Bean also has access to the source code for that store web app, so after reading through this and playing with the webapp, the code to delete from cart seems vulnerable to command injection again:
 ```php
 //delete from cart
 if ($_SERVER['REQUEST_METHOD'] === 'POST' && $_POST['action'] === 'delete_item' && $_POST['item'] && $_POST['user']) {